Latest Rosneft sanctions ratchet up U.S. threats for foreign firms dealing with Venezuela

 “It’s the first clear, written indication that non-U.S. third parties should be on guard, because after May 20 they could be targeted,” said one Venezuelan oil industry source, who spoke on the condition of anonymity.

-A separate OFAC move last August, which threatened sanctions against anyone doing business with Venezuela, halted a long-standing trade relationship between PDVSA and Chinese companies CNPC and PetroChina Co, limiting their business relationship to joint production in Venezuelan oilfields.
+A separate OFAC move last August, which threatened sanctions against anyone doing business with Venezuela, halted a long-standing trade relationship between PDVSA and Chinese companies CNPC and PetroChina Co (601857.SS), limiting their business relationship to joint production in Venezuelan oilfields.

 The Kremlin on Tuesday said the new U.S. sanctions were illegal and would not affect Moscow’s ties with Caracas.
 Rosneft said Washington had “repeatedly” said its activities in Venezuela did not violate the restrictions, and that the company would “consider its options for legal protection.”